Elliott Wave Theory: Complete Beginner's Guide with MT4/MT5 Charting Techniques

 1. What is Elliott Wave Theory?

-The Elliott Wave Theory, proposed by American economist and philosopher Ralph Nelson Elliott, has become a classic market analysis tool.
+Elliott Wave Theory was proposed by American economist and philosopher Ralph Nelson Elliott, and has since become a classic market analysis framework.

 Elliott believed that market fluctuations are not random but follow a fixed pattern and cycle, much like the waves in nature, exhibiting cyclical movements.